 The brains behind the SlaveDriver engine that powered all three games and put every other Saturn FPS to shame was a guy called Ezra Dreisbach, and although I’d never met him or even seen his photo, I had some serious respect both for him and what he had achieved where so many others had failed.

-I’ve read five interviews with Ezra that relate to that period; a cheesy, biased, pro-Sega one conducted by SSM (and now available on UK:Resistance), a more informative one by a guy called Aydan on SS:UK, a somewhat brief one by GameFan Magazine, a much more recent one on Eurogamer and one that I found on www.curmudgeongamer.com a few years ago that is sadly no longer online.
-Luckily though I had made a “backup” of the interview before it was taken offline so I’m able to post it here for posterity as a thanks for all the hard work that was put into making those 3 games the best console FPSs of that generation.
+I’ve read five interviews with Ezra that relate to that period; a cheesy, biased, pro-Sega one conducted by SSM (and now available on UK:Resistance), a somewhat brief one by GameFan Magazine, a much more recent one on Eurogamer and one that I found on www.curmudgeongamer.com a few years ago that is sadly no longer online.
+Luckily though I had made a backup of the interview before it was taken offline so I’m able to post it here for posterity as a thanks for all the hard work that was put into making those 3 games the best console FPSs of that generation.
 Enjoy!

 Contributed by: jvm